Ideas that change the world are often the most controversial

 After Volvo introduced the 3-point safety belt, they faced a world of criticism.
 Since then, it has saved more than a million lives.
 Now it's time for the next step.
 For everyone's safety.

 A million more.
-With new and existing safety features, Volvo are determined to save a million more lives.
+With new and existing safety features, Volvo is determined to save a million more lives.

 Driver monitoring cameras

 To help address intoxication and distraction in traffic, Volvo is working on new in-car solutions.
 Driver monitoring cameras, together with other sensors, will allow the car to intervene when a clearly intoxicated or distracted driver risks serious injury or death.

 With support from LiDAR sensors, the next generation of Volvo cars will be hardware-ready for autonomous drive.
 And over time, Volvo will push out over-the-air software updates to provide fully autonomous highway driving.